 Furthermore, maintaining momentum — both in terms of public perception and in private — around the various related projects such as diffoscope, etc. will be key in ensuring a reproducible “buster” becomes a reality.

 Benefits of sponsorship

-- You (or your company) are contributing to an renowned and respected free/open source project.
+- You (or your company) are contributing to a renowned and respected free/open source project.

-- Community consciousness of your company (and its promotion of Reproducible Builds) will be increased in the minds of the wider community.
+- Community consciousness of your company (and its promotion of Reproducible Builds) will be increased in the minds of the wider ecosystem.